Collaborative Edge-to-Server Inference for Vision-Language Models: Collaborative Edge-to-Server Inference Framework for Vision-Language Models

 This map identifies the RoI that receives the highest model attention during generation.
-The server then determines a bounding box corresponding to the RoI and transmits its information vector $\mathbf{b}^{(i)}=[b_1^{(i)}, b_2^{(i)}]^\top$ to the edge device:
+The server then determines a bounding box corresponding to the RoI and transmits its coordinate vector $\mathbf{b} \in \mathbb N^4$ to the edge device:

-where $b_1^{(i)}, b_2^{(i)}\in \mathbb N$ denote the index of the visual token corresponding to the top-left coordinate of the bounding box and the side length of the square-shaped bounding box, respectively.
+After receiving a retransmission request, the edge device crops the original image according to $\mathbf{b}$ to obtain a local image and transmits it to the server.
+The server encodes the local image as $\tilde{\mathbf{x}} = f_v(\tilde{I})$ and performs a second-stage inference using both the global and local features:

-After receiving a retransmission request, the edge device crops the original image according to $\mathbf{b}^{(i)}$ to obtain a local image and transmits it to the server.
-The server encodes the local image as $\tilde{\mathbf{x}}^{(i)} = f_v(\tilde{I}^{(i)})$ and performs a second-stage inference using both the global and local features:
+During output generation in the second stage, the server evaluates the second entropy $G'$ as follows:

-The language model then produces the final output sequence $\mathbf{y}^{(i)}$, which is transmitted back to the edge device.
-The proposed framework maintains inference accuracy while reducing communication cost by selectively augmenting local visual inputs only when the model’s initial inference is uncertain.
+where $T'$ denotes the number of decoding steps of the second inference.
+By comparing the min-entropy values $G $ and $G'$, the server adaptively selects the most reliable result and transmits it to the edge device.